chnyda/taikungoclient/client/docs/AzureCredentialsListDto.md

 HasContinentName returns a boolean if a field has been set.

-### SetContinentNameNil

-`func (o *AzureCredentialsListDto) SetContinentNameNil(b bool)`

- SetContinentNameNil sets the value for ContinentName to be an explicit nil

-### UnsetContinentName
-`func (o *AzureCredentialsListDto) UnsetContinentName()`

-UnsetContinentName ensures that no value is present for ContinentName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)